 Many public records held and maintained by the School are as follows: minutes from meetings, school financial information, annual reports, school correspondence, policies/regulations, and contracts.
 Much of this information resides on this website and can be found by utilizing the search bar above.

 Making a Request

+All requests for public records must be directed to the RAO.
 The RAO has up to 10 days to provide a response to the request and is only required to provide records that are in existence.
 Under the updated Public Records Law, RAOs are required to provide public records in an electronic format, unless the record is not available electronically or the requester does not have the ability to receive or access electronic formats.